miyako/4d-plugin-common-crypto/README.md

 # 4d-plugin-common-crypto
-Collection of common hash algorithms based on [OpenSSL](https://www.openssl.org).
+Collection of common hash algorithms based on native functions and some help from [OpenSSL](https://www.openssl.org).

 ### Platform